 Nutrition: Pumpkin is full of an important antioxidant, beta-carotene.
-Current research indicates that a diet rich in foods containing beta-carotene may reduce the risk of developing certain types of cancer and offers protect against heart disease.
+Current research indicates that a diet rich in foods containing beta-carotene may reduce the risk of developing certain types of cancer and protects against heart disease.
 It is also a good source of zinc, iron, and fiber.
-One cup cooked pumpkin is about 49 calories.
+One cup of cooked pumpkin is about 49 calories.

 |Soil||Deep, organic, compost rich and well draining|

 |Watering||Water regularly & evenly to produce large pumpkins.|

 |Fertilizing||Balanced fertilizer at time of planting; work in manure/compost|